hamza-024/CPP-Safe/README.md

    ```

 2. **Build the Project**:
-   Follow the instructions in [docs/implementation.md](docs/implementation.md) to set up and build the C++Safe compiler.
+   Follow the instructions in [docs/implementation.md](docs/implementation.md) to set up and build C++Safe features within your environment.

 3. **Run an Example**:
    Browse through [docs/tour.md](docs/tour.md) for a quick walkthrough and sample programs.